Pension administrators: reporting to HMRC

 Report transfers to qualifying recognised overseas pension schemes (QROPS)

 The UK scheme administrator must tell HMRC about transfers to QROPS using form APSS 262 within 60 days of the transfer.
+You must also report whether the transfer was or wasn’t a taxable overseas transfer.

 Pension flexibility payments and pension flexibility death benefits payments